jonhiggs/all-the-opts/README.md

 # All The Opts

-Wouldn't it be nice if didn't have to use getopt anymore?
+**Wouldn't it be nice if didn't have to use `getopt` anymore?
+Well this still a work in progress so come back later and maybe your wish will come true...**

 `pure-getopt` which is designed to make GNU getopt's features available everywhere.